Tensegritics/ClojureDart/README.md

 Here be Dragons!

 Let's repeat it: ClojureDart is a work-in-progress.
-Some features may be outright missing or partially implemented or even bugged.
+Some features may be outright missing or partially implemented or even buggy.
 In any case get in touch with us on [Clojurians #ClojureDart channel](https://clojurians.slack.com/app_redirect?channel=clojuredart))) or open an issue.

 Most notable missing bits are:
 - no REPL yet